Physico-chemical treatment applications

 • Flocculation is also at work during the milk renneting phase.
 This step is the physical process of aggregating casein particles to form a gel.

 • After shedding its water-soluble tail, casein can no longer keep the particles apart.
-The micelles will come into contact to form chains and clusters, continuing to grow and creating a three-dimensional network that entraps water inside.
+The micelles come into contact with each other to form chains and clusters that continue to grow, forming a three-dimensional network that traps the water inside.
 So we will obtain a jelly.

-• Finally, in the third phase of enzymatic coagulation, the networks continue to form, resulting in a firming of the gel.
+• Finally, in the third phase of enzymatic coagulation, the networks continue to form, causing the gel to firm up.
 When this gel is sufficiently firm, the cheese is then cut.

 Coagulation in chemistry.

-Chemical coagulation can take various forms, and it is quite different from those found in the field of water management.
+Chemical coagulation can take many forms, and is very different from those used in water management.

 Flocculation of suspended solids

 Suspended solids flocculation is often used to eliminate turbidity.
 This turbidity hinders the effectiveness of disinfection treatments.
 Therefore, coupled with coagulation and applied as the final step, flocculation increases the size of flocs by the addition of polymer.
-Subsequently, these flocs can be separated from the treated water through settling or flotation.
+Its flocs can then be separated from the treated water by decantation or flotation.

 Flocculation of soil and clay.